ugwigr/kgbase-client/README.md

 )
 ```

-Please note that csv files should follow Amazon neptune format.
+Note that csv files should follow Amazon neptune csv format.
 For more details, please refer to the documentation. https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-format-gremlin.html

 ## For more details about Kgbase
 Please visit https://kgbase.com/pages/learn